 Schedule 4 Narcotics List

-The Drug Enforcement Administration (DEA) classifies chemicals and drugs according to the Controlled Substance Act.
-Officials consider several factors when scheduling substances, including the potential for diversion, misuse, and dependence, as well as if it has medical use in treatment.
-The five schedules start with the most dangerous substances, which have no accepted medical use, and work their way down to the drugs with the lowest risk.1 Schedule 4 narcotics have a mild to moderate risk for misuse, dependence, and addiction.
+The Drug Enforcement Administration (DEA) classifies chemicals and drugs according to the Controlled Substances Act.
+Officials consider several factors when scheduling substances, including the potential for diversion, misuse, and dependence, as well as whether it has medical use in treatment.
+The five schedules start with the most dangerous substances, which have no accepted medical use, and work their way down to the drugs with the lowest risk.
+Schedule 4 narcotics have a mild to moderate risk for misuse, dependence, and addiction.

 What Are Schedule IV Drugs?

-Compared to Schedule 3, the list of Schedule 4 narcotics has less potential for misuse yet can still be of use in medical treatments.
-Misusing any drug on the list of Schedule 4 narcotics may lead to physical or psychological dependence but at a much lower potential than Schedules 1, 2, or 3.
-Schedule 4 narcotics meet the following:1
+Compared to Schedule 3, Schedule 4 narcotics have less potential for misuse yet can still be of use in medical treatments.
+Misusing any of these drugs may lead to physical or psychological dependence, but at a much lower potential than Schedules 1, 2, or 3.
+Schedule 4 narcotics are those that meet the following:

-- It has a low potential for misuse compared to the drugs in a higher schedule.
+- Have a low potential for misuse compared to the drugs in a higher schedule

-- It can be of use in medical treatment in America.
+- Can be of use in medical treatment in America

-- It has a lower potential for dependence compared to the drugs in a higher schedule.
+- Have a lower potential for dependence compared to the drugs in a higher schedule

 The original definition of a narcotic included any drug that alters mood, senses, and perceptions and causes you to feel sleepy, tired, pain relief, and may put you into a stupor.
-Over the years, the official definition has evolved to represent mainly opioids, illegal, and prescription.5
+Over the years, the official definition has evolved to represent mainly opioids, illegal drugs, and prescription medications.

 As such, the list of Schedule 4 narcotics below includes both opioids and other substances that fall under this schedule.